bologer/anycomment.io/readme.txt

 * All comments stored in your own database.
 We reuse native comment's table, so all of the default WordPress functionality comes out of the box.
 * Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki, GitHub, Instagram, Twitch or Dribble
 * Ability to define type of form: guests only, with social authorization or both
+* Ability to upload files (define allowed extensions, limit, uploads by guests, etc)
 * Plugin is translated into English & Russian
-* Suitable for dark & light themes
+* Suitable for dark & light themes or customize it yourself
 * Blazing-fast comments based on React & WordPress REST API
 * Alert notification in comment area when new comment was added (by clicking on alert, new comment will be shown)
 * Ability to send email on new comment reply